Youth organisations in the United Kingdom: Girls Friendly Society

 Girls Friendly Society is a youth organisation for girls and young women aged from 6 to 25 in England and Wales.

+The Great Friendship Project

+The Great Friendship Project is a UK-based non-profit organisation that works to address loneliness and social isolation through community programmes, campaigns and partnerships.
+Founded in 2021 and based in London, it primarily supports young adults, particularly those in their 20s and 30s.

+The organisation delivers structured social activities and interventions designed to support friendship formation, social confidence and community connection.
+Its work is informed by research on loneliness and includes collaboration with public institutions, charities and private sector organisations.

+Since its formation, The Great Friendship Project has delivered hundreds of community activities, contributed to national discussions on loneliness policy and research, and developed a large community of participants across the United Kingdom.

 Youth wings of political parties

 Conservative Future

 Conservative Future (CF) was the youth movement of the Conservative Party in England, Wales, and Northern Ireland.
 The organisation was made up of all members of the Conservative Party who were 30 years old or younger.

 Conservative Future was founded in 1998.
 By 2006, it was the largest political organisation on British campuses and the estimated membership, including members on campuses and through constituency associations was 20,000.
 It dissolved in 2016.

 Conservative Future Scotland is the independent sister organisation of CF in Scotland.
 Internationally, Conservative Future participates in the centre-right International Young Democrat Union.

 Young Liberals

 Liberal Democrat members who are under 26 years old or attending higher/further education institutions are automatically members of Liberal Youth if they agree to share this information at registration.
 The group is financially supported by the party and has offices in the Liberal Democrats' London headquarters.